HomeSmart Logo

 How Will My Buyer's Agent Get Paid?

-There are 3 ways your buyer's agent can get paid:
+There are 3 ways your buyer's agent can get paid for representing you in a real estate transaction:

-• The seller pays.
+• The seller pays the buyer's agent compensation.
 If you have bought property in the past, this is the traditional way a buyer's agent gets paid.
 The seller pays the commission directly out of their proceeds.

 • The seller offers a closing cost concession.
 A portion, or all of that amount can be used to pay your buyer's agent.
 Although this option seems very much like the previous option, lenders often do have closing cost limitations, so this option will need to be discussed with your mortgage lender representative.

-• The seller does not contribute towards your agent's commission.
-In this case, the commission would be added to your closing costs for the property.
+• The seller does not contribute towards your agent's compensation.
+In this case, the compensation amount you've agreed to pay your agent would be added to your closing costs for the property.

 These changes now add a step to negotiating an offer on a property.
 That's where your buyer's agent comes in.
 Your buyer's agent will negotiate one of the three options above depending upon your wishes, and if the seller does not want to pay your agent's commission, then your agent can attempt to negotiate the price of the property down to cover that commission, or you can choose to move on to another property where you can get a better deal.